 When Republicans or Democrats are in charge, they tend to draw election district boundaries to their favor.
 This can go very ugly, creating wacky boundaries by a practice called Gerrymandering.
 The word “Gerrymander” is a blend of two species: the Massachusetts Governor Elbridge Gerry and a mythological salamander, a dragon-like monster.
 Governor Gerry signed a bill 200 year ago that drew an state senate election district in a shape resembling a salamander.

-Despite 1 in every 110 adults are locked behind bars, most ordenary people have no idea where are these prisons.
-This post helps you find out the location of and number of inmates in federal prisons, state prisons, and local jails.
-The data are extracted from Census 2010.
+Despite 1 in every 110 adults are locked behind bars in the United States, most people have no idea where these prisons are.
+This post helps you find out the location and number of inmates in federal prisons, state prisons, and local jails.
+The data are extracted from Decennial Census 2010.
 According to the census, a total number of 2,263,602 persons were incarcerated in the United States.

 Washington and Lincoln are the two greatest presidents in the history of the United States.
 This post, however, does not discuss how great they are.
 Instead, I want to show a fun fact related the two presidents: how many cities and towns (and equivalents) are named after them.
 I am living in Lincoln, Rhode Island, a town so named in honor of President Lincoln.
 The data are extracted from decennial census 2010, the most detailed census so far.